Cart

 Clean the outside of the stainless steel coils with mild soap, rinse, and wipe dry.

 Leaving your beer pressurized at 30+ PSI overnight will over-carbonate it, ruining its flavor.
-When shutting it down for the night, pull the pressure relief valve (PRV) on your keg coupler to release excess pressure.
+Pull the pressure relief valve (PRV) on your keg coupler to release excess pressure when shutting it down for the night.
 Then, repressurize the beer to 12-14 PSI.
 Immediately place the keg in refrigerated storage to maintain its quality.

 Leave a Comment